-- Cadmium is implemented as an alloying element in soft solders and in fusible alloys.
+- Cadmium is implemented as an alloying element in soft solders and fusible alloys.

-- It is employed in bearing alloys with low coefficients of friction
+- Cadmium is employed in bearing alloys with low coefficients of friction

-- Cadmium is used as a white corrosion-resistant plating metal (as a anode).
+- Cadmium is used as a white corrosion-resistant plating metal (as an anode).

-- It is used as a shield against neutrons in atomic equipment.
+- Cadmium is used as a shield against neutrons in atomic equipment.
 However, gamma rays are emitted when the neutrons are absorbed, and these rays require an additional shielding of lead.

 - Electronic applications requiring high corrosion resistance.

-- Electroplating for the corrosion resistance coating for iron or steel, where a 0.008mm (0.0003in) is equivalent in effect of a zinc coating 0.025mm (0.001in).
+- Electroplating for the corrosion resistance coating for iron or steel, where a 0.008 mm (0.0003 in) is equivalent in effect of a zinc coating 0.025 mm (0.001 in).
 Cadmium electroplated in this application is denser than zinc and harder than tin.
 However electroplated coatings are subject to hydrogen embrittlement.
-For this reason aircraft parts are generally coated by the vacuum process.
-N.B.: copper and brass are not generally electroplated due to its relative electronegativity.
+For this reason, aircraft parts are generally coated by the vacuum process.

 - Cadmium nitrate Cd(NO3)2 (a white powder) is used for making cadmium yellow and fluorescent pigments.
 It can also be used as a catalyst.

-- Cadmium compounds are used in back and white television phosphors and in the blue and green phosphors for colour television tubes.
+- Cadmium compounds are used in black and white television phosphors and the blue and green phosphors for color television tubes.

-- Cadmium sulphide (CdS) is used for yellow pigment and when mixed with cadmium selenide (CdSe) (a red powder) gives a bright-orange pigment.
+- Cadmium sulfide (CdS) is used for yellow pigment and when mixed with cadmium selenide (CdSe) (a red powder) gives a bright-orange pigment.

-- In the semiconductor industry, sulphate in conjunction with cadmium is used to grow cadmium sulphate crystals in plate and rod form.
+- In the semiconductor industry, sulfate in conjunction with cadmium is used to grow cadmium sulfate crystals in plate and rod form.

 Impacts of Cadmium on Human Body and Environment